 David S. Broder / Syndicated columnist

-David S. Broder's column appears regularly on editorial pages of The Times.
-His e-mail address is firstname.lastname@example.org
+David S. Broder's column appears Sunday on editorial pages of The Times.
+The Washington Post Writers Group can be contacted via e-mail at firstname.lastname@example.org.